-University sustainability rankings 2019
+University sustainability rankings 2022/23

-The general UK university rankings can tell us a lot, but when it comes to some of the issues we really care about, like (a big one!) the planet, they can fall a bit short.
+The general UK university rankings can tell us a lot.
+But, when it comes to some of the issues we really care about, like (a big one!) the planet, they can fall a bit short.

 How the university sustainability league is calculated

-- Environmental policy
+- Environmental policy and strategy

-- Environmental Management System (EMS) auditing
+- Environmental auditing and management systems

-- Ethical investment
+- Ethical investment and banking

 - Workers' rights

-- Energy Sources
+- Energy sources

 - Waste and recycling

-- Carbon reduction
+- Carbon education

-- Water reduction
+- Water reduction.

 Each university's scores across all categories are combined, with some categories carrying more weight than others.
-An overall total percentage is calculated, and the higher the total percentage, the higher the ranking!
+An overall total percentage is calculated, and the higher the total percentage, the higher the ranking.

-Here are the 10 most sustainable universities in the UK:
+These are the 10 most sustainable universities in the UK:

-- University of Gloucestershire – 80.6%
+- University of Bedfordshire – 81.3%

 - Manchester Metropolitan University – 79.9%